EmmanuelInyang/altschool-second-semester/vagrant-project/documentation.md

 <p>The section with the comment "VAGRANT FILE CONFIGURATION" sets up the vagrant file configuration for the master and slave virtual machine.</p>

 <h2>Step 3: Setting up the Virtual Machines/Infrastructure Configuration</h2>
-<p>The comment "SETTING UP THE VIRTUAL MACHINES/INFRASTRUCTURE CONFIGURATION" indicates the section that sets up the virtual machines
+<p>The comment "SETTING UP THE VIRTUAL MACHINES/INFRASTRUCTURE CONFIGURATION" indicates the section that sets up the virtual machines.
   <br>
 The commands are:</p>
 <code>vagrant up</code> creates and provisions the Master and Slave nodes.